Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Linear stability analysis of the localized solution

 Multiplying Eq. (\ref{fnge2}) by $\epsilon^n$, summing over $n=2,3,...$ and using the identity $\epsilon+\epsilon^{-1}-2\lambda'=(\epsilon-r_1)(\epsilon-r_2)/\epsilon$ yields after some straightforward algebra and using the relation (\ref{f2a}),

 with

 where $f_1^{(s)}$ is given by Eq. (\ref{f1b}), and

+from the known solution (\ref{Pn}).
 Recall that $(r_1,r_2)$ depend on $\lambda'$ and are given by Eq. (\ref{r1r2}).
 There are two cases:

 $\bullet$ Case $|\lambda'|<1$.
-In this case we can set,
+In this case, we can set

 with $0<k<\pi$.
 This means that $r_1,r_2$ are complex conjugates with $|r_1|=|r_2|=1$ like in the anti-symmetric solution.
-None of the 3 poles $\{r_1,r_2,a\}$ in Eq. (\ref{ftilde})-(\ref{Ptilde}) has a modulus smaller than 1 [$a>1$ from Eq. (\ref{a}))], and no double pole exits.
-Therefore no pole needs to be canceled.
+None of the 3 poles $\{r_1,r_2,a\}$ in Eq. (\ref{ftilde})-(\ref{Ptilde}) has a modulus smaller than 1 [$a>1$ from Eq. (\ref{a})], and a double pole does not exist.
+Therefore, no pole needs to be canceled.
 For $n>0$ and large enough, the eigenfunctions are of the form

 where we have used the fact that $c_2$ is the complex conjugate of $c_1$.